HL7/fhir-shorthand/input/pagecontent/sushi.md

 1. Introduce any desired customizations into the following files:
     * **Menus:** Edit _/build/input/include/menu.xml_
     * **List of pages and artifacts to be included in the IG:** Edit _/build/input/ImplementationGuide-{name}.json_.
 See [ImplementationGuide resource](https://www.hl7.org/fhir/implementationguide.html) for details.
-    * **Additional pages, images, other content:** Add your files to _/build/input/pagecontent_ directory, and link them to menus or other pages.
+    * **Additional pages:** Add your files to _/build/input/pagecontent_ directory, and link them to menus or other pages.
+    * **Images and other files:** Anything that is not a page in the IG, such as images, spreadsheets or zip files, put in _/build/input/images_.
     * **Version history:** Edit _/build/package-list.json_

 When you run SUSHI again, specify that the output should go to the  _/build/input/resources_ directory: